Graph neural network-based structural classification of glass-forming liquids and its interpretation via self-attention mechanism: Introduction

 More recently, there has been a notable increase in the application of sophisticated ML techniques, including Convolutional Neural Networks (CNNs)~\cite{simonyan2015Very} and Graph Neural Networks (GNNs)~\cite{scarselli2009Graph, wu2021Comprehensive}, as evidenced in literatures.
+In particular, the GNN is a neural network model designed to exploit the capabilities of ML within graph structure, where the information is represented in terms of nodes and edges.
+It iteratively updates information associated with the nodes and edges present in the input graph through message passing.
+Therefore, the GNN eliminates the requirement for introducing features manually, allowing automatic discovery of relevant structural information.
 Bapst \textit{et al.} achieved remarkable success in accurately predicting the dynamic propensity in a three-dimensional glass-forming liquids from its static structure, utilizing the power of GNNs.~\cite{bapst2020Unveiling} The dynamic propensity refers to the identification of single-particle displacements exhibiting higher mobility than the average.~\cite{widmer-cooper2004How, widmer-cooper2006Predicting, widmer-cooper2008Irreversible} Consequently, their work established a compelling link between the dynamics and structural attributes of glass-forming liquids.
 Shiba \textit{et al}. also succeeded in predicting the dynamic propensity with higher accuracy than the results of Bapst \textit{et al.}~\cite{shiba2023BOTAN} Their success can be attributed to an extended approach that involved learning not only individual particle displacements but also the pair-particle displacements as part of the GNNs output.
-Additionally, other advanced GNN techniques were described, including the incorporation of a geometry-enhanced GNN~\cite{jiang2023Geometryenhanceda} and a rotation-equivariant graph structure.~\cite{pezzicoli2024Rotationequivariant}
+Additionally, other advanced GNN techniques were described, including the incorporation of a geometry-enhanced GNN~\cite{jiang2023Geometryenhanceda} and a rotation-equivariant graph structure.~\cite{pezzicoli2024Rotationequivariant} These studies demonstrated that the GNNs can automatically extract features from graph-based inputs through message passing, without the need for predefined physical descriptors.
+However, their interpretability remains limited due to their black-box nature.